 The Emerging Athletes Task Force carefully reviews the applications and chooses a total of 24 riders to participate in each Regional Training Session.

-Riders provide their own horses for the clinic and are expected to provide all necessary care themselves.
+Riders provide their own horses for the training session and are expected to provide all necessary care themselves.
 Horses should be comfortable

 jumping a jumper-style course at 1.10m.
 Some of the country’s top clinicians guide riders through four days of training.
 Riders participating in the clinics

 focus on flatwork, gymnastics, related distance exercises and course work designed to create balance and better communication between horse and rider.

 Throughout the training sessions, riders are observed and evaluated, not only on their riding skills, but on their stable-management and

 horsemanship skills, as well.
 Upon arrival, EAP clinicians monitor the activities in the stable area, as participants are responsible

 for the full care of their horses, from mucking stalls and grooming to feeding and watering.
 Participants are kept busy; while one